Applied Internship in Psychology working with Youth at Risk, Families at Risk, Cognitive Disabilities and Veterans Support Services

 - Applicants must bring a Degree Audit to the interview.

-Prior to interviewing, please make sure that there is room in your schedule for the Internship.
-That means no more than 16 hours of other coursework, and no more than 20 hours of work.
+Prior to the interview, please make sure that there is room in your schedule for the Internship.
+This means you are taking no more than 16 hours of other coursework, and not working more than 20 hours of work the semester of your internship.
 The Internship should be your priority for the semester!
 Make an appointment for the interview!
-Dress is business casual.
+The dress is business casual.
 Contact Robyn R. Rogers: email@example.com

-Interviews will begin in March for Fall Internships and in September for Spring Internships.
-Interviews will continue until all sixteen placements are full for each semester.
+Interviews will begin in February for Fall Internships and in September for Spring Internships.
+Interviews will continue until all eight placements are full for each semester.
 After reviewing all the sites below, choose your first and second choice.
-Dress is business casual for your interview.
+The dress is business casual for your interview.

-Email Robyn Rogers for an appointment for your interview at firstname.lastname@example.org
+Email Robyn R. Rogers for an appointment for your interview at firstname.lastname@example.org